imse586/imse586.github.io/project/project-guidelines.md

         (e.g., how you plan to analyze the data? what modeling work to conduct? how to address the research questions based on the results?)
         Note I understand that we have not covered some of the modeling methods.
 See the [scheduled course topics](../) for more information.
 Describe your methods as best as you can.
-    - (Optional) A brief description of what you have done so far.
+    - A brief description of what you have done so far.

 - You need to submit the PDF file generated from Overleaf to the according Canvas assignment.
 - One submission per team.